canonical/cloud-init/doc/rtd/reference/datasources/cloudcix.rst

 ``http://169.254.169.254/v1``.
 The metadata and userdata can be fetched at the ``/metadata`` and ``/userdata`` paths respectively.

-CloudCIX instances are identified by the dmi Product Name.
+CloudCIX instances are identified by the dmi product name `CloudCIX`.

 Configuration
 -------------